Lean Startup/Management Coach Certification MOOC Training Course Guide.

 Part II: Steer

 Steer dives in to the Lean Startup method at length, showing one major turn with the core Build- Measure- Learn feedback loop.
 Starting with leap-of-belief assumptions that cry out for energetic testing, you’ll learn to develop a minimum viable product to check individuals assumptions, a brand new accounting system for evaluating whether you are making progress, along with a way of deciding whether or not to pivot (altering course with one feet moored down) or persevere.

 In Accelerate, they explore techniques which allow Lean Startups to hurry with the Build- Measure- Learn feedback loop as rapidly as you possibly can, even while they scale.
 They explore lean manufacturing concepts which are relevant to startups, too, like the power small batches.
 They also discuss business design, how products grow, and the way to apply Lean Startup concepts past the proverbial garage, even within the world’s largest companies.

-The demand of the Lean Project Manager career is very high, with exponential increase (according to IT Jobs Whatch):
+The Lean Startup/Management Coach certification (also known as Certified Lean Project Manager) & career demand is very high, with exponential increase (according to IT Jobs Whatch):

-The salary of Lean Project Manager is high because there lack of professionals in this field:
+The salary of a Lean Startup/Management coach is high because there lack of professionals who own a lean startup certification in this field:

-The following Lean Project Manager job description for an employment opportunity was published at the BBC (British Broadcasting Company):
+The following certified startup coach and Lean Project Manager job description for an employment opportunity was published at the BBC (British Broadcasting Company):

 The BBC is currently recruiting for a Lean Project Manager to join the Policy & Strategy team based in London.